jeremycross/UniYear2/README.md

 Supplementary testing files were also created and used to run tests and produce csv files with the reads/writes from running the tests.

 #### Assignment 2
+Read in a text file of unspecified length and read in every word into memory and add it to dynamically allocated linked list (each word is a node).
+This list can have multiple functions performed on it such as searching for a specific string, creating a soft copy based on the starting and ending nodes, removing consecutive repeating words and outputting linked list to a file in a formatted fashion.

 #### Assignment 3
+Reads in information from 3 tsv's (the location of these is passed as an argument on the command to run) from IMDB with information surrounding movies, actors and their roles in movies.
+Creates three binary trees one corresponding to actor name and actor id# (name tree), actor id# and movie id# and their character(s) in that movie (roles tree), movie id# and movie title (title tree).

+The program will continuously run until an improper command is entered (proper commands are "name" and "title").
+Given the input "name {actors full name}" it will search the actor name/id# tree and find the actors id by traversing the tree.
+It will then use this number to find the movie id# and the role of the actor in that movie, using the movie id it will print out the the following output: "{Movie title} : {Role(s) in that movie}".
+This will continue until every movie that actor has been in is found/printed and no more are left to be found.

+In a similar process, given the input "title {full movie title}" it will find title id# from title tree.
+Use that to find the actor id#s in that movie and their roles and use the actor id#s to print out the following output: "{Actor name} : {Character(s) in movie}."
+This will continue until every actor in this movie and their role(s) have been printed out.

 #### Assignment 4
+Simply create 3 hash functions.
+One will be used to hash strings of names.
+One will be used to hash dates and the last one will be used to hash license plates.

 ## OOP
 All programs in the 'OOP' folder were created in Java and are compiled using the build.xml (ant) file included within that folder.
 These programs were created for my 2nd year Object-Oriented programming course.